meetoseh/backend/docs/redis/keys.md

   subscriptions be synced.
 This request is processed immediately and then a value is set in this key.
 If this key is set, then instead the user sub is inserted into `stripe:queued_syncs` (if not already there).
 This ensures:

   - Whenever a client requests a sync, a sync will occur chronologically after the request, "soon"
   - Most syncs can be processed immediately
     NOTE: in order to handle retries, the sweep job for `stripe:queued_syncs` may push syncs to later without editing this key.
 Hence, the queue must be checked in addition to this key.

 - `stripe:queued_syncs` goes to a sorted set where the scores are unix times that the sync should be attempted and the values are the user subs to sync.

+- `home_screen_images:{date_iso8601}:{has_pro}:{wrapped_only}` goes to a gzip
+  compressed json array where each entry is a json object with keys `home_screen_image_uid`, `start_time`, and `end_time`.
+These entries correspond to the home screen images which can be shown on the given iso8601 formatted date for users which have/don't have pro. `wrapped_only` is either `True` or `False` and, if `True`, the returned `end_time` is always `> 86400`.

+- `user:timezones:{user_sub}`: contains the recently set IANA timezone string for the user with the given sub, if its been set recently, to allow skipping the db call.
+Always set to expire 15m after it was last set.

 ### Push Namespace